SteveFossey/Epicor-DMT-Reverse-Excess-Kanban-Jobs/README.md

+Scroll to the bottom for license information

 - replace 'CompanyID' with your Epicor / Kinetic ERP COmpany ID
   - use at your own risk: this writes to your database and no warranty or fitness for any particualr purpose is expressed or implied!

 Step 1: Identify and return excess KB materials